Skip to content

 Moving through Sri Lanka has become much faster and easier than before.
 Transportation has been developed to facilitate movement between tourist cities in Sri Lanka, and these means of transportation are

-Auto Rickshaw “Tuk-Tuk”: It is a very convenient way to travel for short distances in Sri Lanka, but you have to agree on the fare with the driver before starting the trip.
+Auto Rickshaw “Tuk-Tuk”: It is a very convenient way to travel for short distances in Sri Lanka, but you must agree on the fare with the driver before starting the trip.

 Things to do in Sri Lanka